Welcome to the blog! This week, I want to talk to you about something I’ve recently discovered and tried for myself: a commonplace book.

-But don’t worry, my commonplace book is not here to replace my Bullet Journal!
+But don’t worry, it’s not here to replace my Bullet Journal!
 In fact, they serve two different purposes and should be kept in different notebooks.

 Without further ado, let me tell you what exactly is a commonplace book and why you need one!

 Note: This post contains affiliate links.
 This means that when you buy through these links, I get a small commission, at no extra cost to you.

 *Sources can be found at the end of the post.

 noun. a book into which notable extracts from other works are copied for personal use.
 (Google)

 Commonplace books have been around for a while, as far as antiquity, but they’ve mostly been kept from the Renaissance to the 1800s.
 They “are a way to compile knowledge, usually by writing information into books” (Wikipedia).
 They serve as a place to write down everything the user wants to keep for a later use: quotes, notes, recipes, proverbs, thoughts, poems, prayers, etc.